 Wine Spectator awards the 1986 Chamisal Chardonnay 91 points, the first Edna Valley Chardonnay to receive this score.

-Tasting Room opens at the original winery site, and the inaugural vintage of Califa Pinot Noir is released, winning Gold Medal at the California State Fair.
+Tasting Room opens at the original winery site, and the inaugural vintage of Califa Pinot Noir is released, winning a Gold Medal at the California State Fair.